|

 Site

-Jack in the Box Inc. is a restaurant company that operates and franchises Jack in the Box restaurants and, through a wholly owned subsidiary, Qdoba Mexican Grill in a combined 43 states.
+Jack in the Box Inc. is a restaurant company that operates and franchises Jack in the Box restaurants and, through a wholly owned subsidiary, Qdoba Mexican Grill.

-Jack in the Box is among the nation's leading fast-food hamburger chains, with 2,233 quick-serve restaurants in 18 states.
+Jack in the Box is among the nation's leading fast-food hamburger chains, with 2,200 quick-serve restaurants in 21 states and Guam.
 As the first major hamburger chain to develop and expand the concept of drive-thru dining, Jack in the Box has always emphasized on-the-go convenience, with about 85 percent of the half-billion guests served annually buying food at the drive-thru or for take-out.
 In addition to drive-thru windows, most restaurants have indoor dining areas and are open 18-24 hours a day.

-Qdoba Mexican Grill is an emerging leader in fast-casual dining - the fastest growing segment in the restaurant industry - with 505 restaurants in 42 states.
+Qdoba Mexican Grill is a leader in fast-casual dining with over 600 restaurants in 47 states, DC and Canada.
 Its flexible restaurant design can be built as a free-standing structure or as an integrated part of a retail development, with indoor seating generally accommodating 60-80 guests.
 Qdoba is renowned for offering nouveau Mexican cuisine that appeals primarily to adult tastes.
 Orders are custom-made using blends of Mexican spices and fresh flavors, including freshly grilled chicken and steak.

 History